xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 ### Modify MASL

-The selection of MASL and OAL code blocks is identical, and when there is only one or the other then __&lt;dbl-click&gt;__ will open the default editor.
-As mentioned previously, when a model contains MASL-infused xtUML model elements, the __&lt;dbl-click&gt;__ behavior is based on a preference selection and the given dialect for an activity.
+As mentioned previously, when a model contains MASL-infused xtUML model elements, the __&lt;dbl-click&gt;__ behavior is based on the default action language preference selection and the given dialect for an activity.

 In the tutorial model, the Tracking domain contains MASL-infused model elements and MASL code will be added to the stopped state within the WorkoutTimer state machine.
 The steps to make